JTGD1/wealth-mgmt/README.md

 **To run:**

-1) Create and activate a virtual environment (Anaconda is suggested):
+1) Create and activate a virtual environment e.g. in Gitbash (Anaconda is suggested):

 ```sh
 conda create -n wealth-env